suprema-tech/ccapi_upstream/README.md

 #### Handle events in "immediate" vs. "batching" mode

 In general there are 2 ways to handle events.
 * When a `Session` is instantiated with an `eventHandler` argument, it will handle events in immediate mode.
-The `processEvent` method in the `eventHandler` will be invoked immediately when an `Event` is available.
+The `processEvent` method in the `eventHandler` will be invoked immediately when an `Event` is available, and the invocation will run on the thread where `boost::asio::io_context` runs.
+When a `Session` is instantiated with an `eventHandler` and an `eventDispatcher` argument, it will also handle events in immediate mode.
+The `processEvent` method in the `eventHandler` will also be invoked immediately when an `Event` is available, but the invocation will run in the thread(s) provided by the `eventDispatcher` therefore not blocking the thread where `boost::asio::io_context` runs.
 * When a `Session` is instantiated without an `eventHandler` argument, it will handle events in batching mode.
-The evetns will be batched into an internal `Queue<Event>` and can be retrieved by
+The events will be batched into an internal `Queue<Event>` and can be retrieved by
 ```
 std::vector<Event> eventList = session.getEventQueue().purge();
 ```